Indiana Guardianship Attorneys

 When a loved one becomes incapacitated, it can be a very difficult time for families.
-However, it is important that the family takes the time to explore all of their options to ensure that the incapacitated individual is provided for in the best way possible.
+However, the family must take the time to explore all of their options to ensure that the incapacitated individual is provided for in the best way possible.
 One option that many people consider is guardianship.

-At Rice & Rice, we have a team of experienced guardianship lawyers in Valparaiso, IN who can help you determine if guardianship is the right option for your family.
+At Rice & Rice, we have a team of experienced guardianship lawyers in Valparaiso, IN, who can help determine if guardianship is the right option for your family.
 We can help you navigate the court process and provide legal assistance during the guardianship period.
-Our team of attorneys has decades of experience working with families throughout the state of Indiana and we have offices in Valparaiso, South Bend, and Lafayette.
+Our team of attorneys has decades of experience working with families throughout Indiana, and we have offices in Valparaiso, South Bend, and Lafayette

 What Is Guardianship?

-Guardianship is a legal relationship in which a guardian is authorized to make important decisions for the person being cared for, or ward.
-The guardian is responsible for the care and well-being of the loved one who is incapacitated and is required to report to the court on a regular basis to ensure that the loved one is receiving the best possible care.
+Guardianship is a legal relationship in which a guardian can make crucial decisions for the person being cared for or ward.
+The guardian is responsible for the care and well-being of the loved one who is incapacitated and must report to the court regularly to ensure that the loved one receives the best care.
 The guardian is also responsible for managing financial affairs and property.

-If you are considering guardianship, it is important that you understand what it entails.
-A guardian is responsible for caring for the individual on a daily basis and must ensure that the incapacitated loved one is receiving the care that they need.
-A guardian is also responsible for managing finances and reporting to the court on a regular basis.
+If you are considering guardianship, you must understand what it entails.
+A guardian is responsible for caring for the individual daily and must ensure that the incapacitated loved one receives the care they need.
+A guardian is also responsible for managing finances and reporting to the court regularly.

 When Is Guardianship the Right Option?